As a teacher, I had a difficult time finding poetry lesson plans.

 3. Identify and define words that students do not know.

-At this point, hand out the poems and the charts to students
+At this point, hand out the poems and charts to students (You can make your own charts using the step-by-step guide linked to above, or you can get my version here

 .
-I have included a chart with definitions of some troublesome words.
-I would encourage you to have students copy the definitions on their poem sheets.
+Mine includes a chart with definitions of some troublesome words, and I would encourage you to have students copy the definitions on their poem sheets.)

 4. Read the poem aloud again now that the students are familiar with the vocabulary.